2015: The Year in Review

-In 2010 I got this meme, but alas I did not note where I found it.
-Still, it was a fun way to summarize the year, so I thought I'd do it again.
+In 2010 I got this meme, I think from Boston Bibliophile.
+It was a fun way to summarize the year, so I thought I'd do it again.

 How many fiction and non fiction?

 46 fiction to 54 nonfiction.
 I'm surprised it's not more skewed.
 I've been reading what feels like nothing but nonfiction for the last three months, showing how much my two book clubs, which read almost exclusively fiction, influence my reading list.

 Last year I made a concerted effort to read more women (about 2/3) and I was worried that this year my list would skew more male just because of books I'd skipped last year, so this was a pleasant surprise: 38 males, 62 females (1 anonymous, don't know).
 So without even trying, I not only didn't skew male, but I came in around the same as the year when I was trying very hard to read more women.
 Before last year's effort, my list almost always split exactly 50/50.

 Phenomenal: A Hesitant Adventurer's Search for Wonder in the Natural World by Leigh Ann Henion

 The Life-Changing Magic of Tidying Up by Marie Kondō